Understanding Air Ambulance Insurance Coverage

 Air Ambulances and Workers Compensation Summary

 April 2017, NCCI presentation to the Workers' Compensation (C)Task Force

 Air Ambulance Memorial Study Report

 January 2017, New Mexico Office of Superintendent of Insurance

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

-Costs for the average air ambulance trip run in the tens of thousands of dollars.
+Costs for the average air ambulance trip run in the tens-of-thousands of dollars.
 These high costs can be attributed to maintenance of expensive equipment as well as the need to staff specialized medical personnel around-the-clock.
-Out-of-network air ambulance providers can leave patients enormous bills.

 This issue also affects workers compensation insurance as there is some question as to which law ultimately applies to air ambulance rates in a workers compensation situation — state workers compensation laws or the federal ADA.

 Ultimately, federal legislation is needed to provide a workaround to the ADA.

 Status: The FAA Reauthorization Act of 2018 includes a provision to appoint an advisory committee on air ambulances and patient billing.
 The U.S. Department of Transportation is expected to establish the committee in early 2019.
 NAIC Government Relations will follow the committee's progress closely.